 Failure to complete any step of the dissertation process may result in the student being required to complete additional coursework or withdraw from the doctoral program.
 Students are expected to make continuous academic progress throughout their enrollment at the University, including while completing their dissertation work.
 The Sofia University Dissertation Office can provide further details about the dissertation process.
-Students are encouraged to review the PowerPoint document, "Dissertation Process," available from the Dissertation Office early in their studies.
+Students are encouraged to review the Sofia University Dissertation Handbook available from the Dissertation Office early in their studies.